Environmental and Social Sustainability

 MIGA strives for positive development outcomes in the investment projects we insure.
-An important component of positive development outcomes is the social and environmental sustainability of projects, which we expect to achieve by applying a comprehensive set of social and environmental performance standards.
+An important component of positive development outcomes is the environmental and social sustainability of projects, which we expect to achieve by applying a comprehensive set of environmental and social performance standards.

-Through MIGA’s Policy on Social and Environmental Sustainability, English, French, Spanish [pdf] we put into practice our commitment to these issues.
-This policy applies to all investment guarantees for which Definitive Applications were received after October 2007.
+Through MIGA’s Policy on Environmental and Social Sustainability, we put into practice our commitment to these issues.
+This policy applies to all investment guarantees initiated after October 2013.
+The 2007 editions of the Policy on Social and Environmental Sustainability and Performance Standards apply to investment guarantees for which Definitive Applications were received after October 2007 and prior to October 2013.

 We also adhere to the World Bank Group’s Environmental, Health, and Safety Guidelines available on IFC’s website.